codeconscious/ccvtac/README.md

 Once the program is running, simply enter a YouTube video or playlist URL at the prompt and press Enter.

-Recommended: Periodically ensure you're running the latest version of yt-dlp using `sudo yt-dlp -U`.
+Recommended: Periodically ensure you're running the latest version of yt-dlp using `sudo yt-dlp -U` (or whatever command is appropriate for your system).